LakshyaSharma2005/LakshyaSharma2005/README.md

 ## Hi there 👋

+I’m Lakshya, a Computer Science student from India.
+I love learning new technologies and building projects that solve real-world problems.

+I’m currently exploring Web Development, Android (Kotlin), IoT with ESP32 and AWS Cloud.

+My main tools are Python, HTML/CSS, JavaScript, Kotlin, VS Code, and Git.
+Recently, I’ve been working on IoT systems, dashboards, and smart automation projects.

+Fun Facts:

+I prefer working late at night 🌙

+I enjoy building things more than planning them

+Always learning something new every week

 <!--
 **LakshyaSharma2005/LakshyaSharma2005** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.